Case Studies of Harvest Strategies in Global Fisheries

 Progress Update & Workplan:

-Full MSE completed by ICES.
-Coastal States of NEAFC must evaluate MSE results to select final elements of the management strategy.
+Full MSE was completed by ICES in 2020, but the Coastal States of NEAFC took no decision on a final management strategy.
+Coastal States of NEAFC must evaluate MSE results to select the final elements of the management strategy.

 Link to relevant policy document or update: